siddharthk125/CS598-ICD9-BiLSTM/README.md

 # Reproduction Instructions

-This repository contains the code to reproduce the results presented in the paper "BiLSTM-based ICD-9 Code Assignment from Clinical Text".
-The code was originally implemented in Python 3.7.6 with PyTorch 1.6.0.
+This repository contains the code to reproduce the results presented in the paper "A disease inference method based on symptom extraction and bidirectional Long Short Term Memory networks"

 ## Citation to the Original Paper